 Nearly every physician employment contract contains a provision that allows either party to terminate the agreement for any reason with a certain amount of notice to the other party.
 The typical amount of notice is either 60 or 90 days.
 Therefore, the initial term of the agreement is meaningless if either party can terminate the agreement for any reason at any time with proper notice.

 Terminating employees is an important business decision.
-There are two types of terminations: with cause and without cause.
-To fire someone for violating company policies or committing unethical acts can be justified as termination with cause, but firing them for poor performance alone may not be enough reason to discharge the employee; this type of dismissal should instead fall under “termination without call.”
-It’s essential that you understand which kind your terminating before making a final decision on whether or not it would have adverse consequences in other departments within your organization.
+There are two types of terminations: with-cause and without-cause.
+To fire someone for violating company policies or committing unethical acts can be justified as termination with-cause.
+But firing them for poor performance alone may not be enough to discharge the employee.
+This type of dismissal should instead fall under “termination without call.”
+You must understand which kind you’re terminating before deciding whether it would adversely affect other departments within your organization.

 Terminating an employee without cause is a common practice among private employers.
 This type of dismissal can occur for any number of reasons, such as budget problems or operational restructuring and downsizing.
 The phrase “termination with cause” might be more accurate since the employer has grounds to fire someone who isn’t performing up to expectations or meeting certain criteria laid out in their contract; however, they do have this right under work at-will laws present in some form across all 50 states unless moving forward would violate state or federal employment law.